-Join Alexander Zanfir for an in-depth discussion in this video Installing Node.js, part of Up and Running with Node.js.
+Join Alexander Zanfir for an in-depth discussion in this video Installing Node.js, part of Learning Node.js.

 - Next, let's cover installing Node.js.…If you're not already at nodejs.org,…let's head over there now.…We can either click directly on Install…or head over to Downloads.…Since we're using Windows,…let's go ahead and download the Windows Installer.…I'll be choosing the 64 bit version.…Make sure to select the correct installer…for the target platform which you are using.…So, now that we have the installer downloaded,…let's go ahead and start it.…